MAN Lion's City: Asia-Pacific

-In 2020, during the COVID-19 pandemic, 20 units of A22 were de-registered & retrofitted into dedicated COVID-19 patient transport vehicles known as COMET MAXI.
-This project is a collaboration between SMRT Corporation, HOPE Technik, Sheares Healthcare & Temasek Foundation.
-These buses were repainted into the grey livery (exterior) & pasted with perforated vinyl stickers intended for privacy.
-These buses are retrofitted with airtight floor-to-ceiling partition separating the bus captain from rear passenger compartment featuring an emergency door for cross-compartment passage fitted with a rubber gasket & viewing windows on the partition.
-These buses are also installed with Negative Pressure System with HEPA Filters, ensuring clean air is filtered out from the passenger compartment, as which 2 seats are removed from the bus.
-Other modifications include the isolation of both cabin's air-conditioning system, differential pressure gauge and additional roof mounted aircon duct & air-conditioning blower at the front of the dashboard.
-These buses were sold off to private operators in 2021 due to excess buses in the public service fleet, with modifications removed on some units.
-In November 2024, 2 units from A&S Transit were subsequently scrapped due to unfixable mechanical issues & maintenance being costly.

 Hong Kong

 The 12.0 metre MAN NL323F buses was manufactured by Gemilang Coachworks of Malaysia.
 These MAN NL323F buses was introduction into service in 2010; operated by Discovery Bay of Hong Kong.
 Reused the bus design Scania KUB Gemilang bodies of Malaysia.
 However, the 10.3 metre MAN 14.250 HOCL-NL (code A66) buses with MAN Lion's City Hybrid bodywork manufactured and assembly by Gemilang Coachworks in Malaysia, under license by MAN.
 The power that is fitted with being compliant Euro 5 emission standards MAN D0836 LOH-65 diesel engine.
 The MAN 14.250 HOCL-NL (A66) bus have been deployed introduction passenger service in since January 2018. other example two Discovery Bay MAN NL323F (A22) (Euro 6) Buses with MAN Lion's City Hybrid Mark 2 Bodywork assembly in Malaysia later delivered to Hong Kong and deployment enter passenger service from 2018. the units of MAN single-decker bus was franchised bus companies Park Island, Discovery Bay Transit Services. each single-door configuration MAN NL323F was produced by Ocean Park.